ipv6tech/cloud-networking-101/lab/lab4.md

    1. If successful this will output a list of actions that will be performed.
 4. Next we will run `terraform apply -auto-approve`.

-> [!NOTE]
-> This one take the longest of all the lab environments to build out, the VNG can take quite some time (up to 45 minutes) to provision.
+> NOTE: This one take the longest of all the lab environments to build out, the VNG can take quite some time (up to 45 minutes) to provision.
 Let this shell sit and open a new shell to work on other environments while you wait.

 ### Verify Azure